 There is considerable interest in implementing ENUM in some Member States so that it would be appropriate to provide interim procedures to enable such activities to take place.

 In response to this interest, the Internet Architecture Board (IAB) issued instructions to RIPE-NCC regarding how to proceed with any requests received by RIPE-NCC.
 Those instructions can be found at

 .
 Additional information on ENUM can be found at

 .
 It should be noted that the cited instructions are fully consistent with the statement:

 Member States will have the right to choose whether to participate in the common designated ENUM domain, or not to participate in it, at their discretion.

 The purpose of this document is to set out the interim procedures that will be used by the TSB, should the TSB receive a request from RIPE-NCC before final approval of the future Recommendation(s).
 The procedures to be described in the finally approved version of the future Recommendation(s) will supersede these interim procedures.
 These procedures shall not prejudice the future Recommendation(s).

-The interim procedures will remain in effect until the approval of a future Draft Recommendation(s), currently Draft Recommendation E.A-ENUM, which will then supersede these interim procedures.
+- The interim procedures will remain in effect until the approval of a future Draft Recommendation(s), currently Draft Recommendation E.A-ENUM, which will then supersede these interim procedures.

-The interim procedures can be modified at any time and will be reviewed no later than the next scheduled meeting of SG2 in 2005.
+- The interim procedures can be modified at any time and will be reviewed no later than the next scheduled meeting of SG2 in 2005.